Erratum: Coding map for a contractive Markov system: Introduction

 \section{Introduction}

-Recently, the author has found an error in the last step of the proof of Lemma 2 (ii) in \cite{Wer3} (the author is grateful to Boris M. Gurevich for the invitation to give a talk at the Ergodic Theory and Statistical Mechanics Seminar at the Lomonosov Moscow State University during the preparation to which the error was discovered).
+Recently, the author has found an error in the last step of the proof of Lemma 2 (ii) in \cite{Wer3} (the author is grateful to Boris M. Gurevich for the invitation to give a talk at the Dynamical Systems and Statistical Physics Seminar at the Lomonosov Moscow State University during the preparation to which the error was discovered).
 However, the main result of \cite{Wer3} (Corollary 1) is correct even under much weaker conditions on a contractive Markov system (CMS), see Theorem 5 (ii) in \cite{Wer11}, than it was requited in all articles which used the result (openness of the Markov partition, boundedness away from zero and Dini-continuity of the probability functions).
 In that respect, the main result of \cite{Wer3} is already obsolete.

-However, the constructive approach which was taken there gave rise to the technique of dynamically defined measures (DDMs) \cite{Wer10}, \cite{Wer12}, \cite{Wer13}, \cite{Wer15}, which allows to construct equilibrium states for such random dynamical systems, and Lemma 2 (ii) in \cite{Wer3} has been the only justification so far that the constructed measure is not zero.
+However, the constructive approach which was taken there gave rise to the technique of dynamically defined measures (DDMs) \cite{Wer10}\cite{Wer12} (they should not be confused with measures obtained as various limits, or in general accumulation points, in some sense of other measures on the same $\sigma$-algebra), which allows to construct equilibrium states for such random dynamical systems, and Lemma 2 (ii) in \cite{Wer3} has been the only justification so far that the constructed measure is not zero.
 In that respect, the article deserves some further consideration.

-The lemma was needed for Corollary 1 in \cite{Wer3} only in the special case when $\nu$ is substituted with an invariant probability measure $\mu$ (we will use the notation from \cite{Wer3}), so that $\Phi(\mu)$ becomes a shift-invariant Borel probability measure $M$ (see Proposition 1 in \cite{Wer3}), $\lambda=1/N\sum_{i=1}^N\delta_{x_i}$ and all probability functions $p_e|_{K_{i(e)}}$ are Dini-continuous and bounded away from zero.
-In this case, it is quite easy to see, from the last inequality on page 343 in \cite{Wer3}, that even a stronger result is true if all $w_e|_{K_{i(e)}}$'s are contractions on a bounded space, namely there exists $0<c<\infty$ such that
+The lemma was needed for Corollary 1 in \cite{Wer3} only in the special case when $\nu$ is substituted with an invariant probability measure $\mu$ (in this article, we are using the notation from \cite{Wer3}), so that $\Phi(\mu)$ becomes a shift-invariant Borel probability measure $M$ (see Proposition 1 in \cite{Wer3}), $\lambda=1/N\sum_{i=1}^N\delta_{x_i}$, and all probability functions $p_e|_{K_{i(e)}}$ are Dini-continuous and bounded away from zero.
+In this case, it is quite easy to see, from the last inequality on page 343 (p.
+12 in the arXiv version) in \cite{Wer3}, that even a stronger result is true if all $w_e|_{K_{i(e)}}$'s are contractions on a bounded space, namely there exists $0<c<\infty$ such that

-The same holds true if the boundedness condition on the space is removed, but it requires more elaboration (see Corollary \ref{fc}).